-Wynnewood, Philadelphia Information
+Wynnewood, Pennsylvania Information

 Wynnewood is an unincorporated Philadelphia suburb that lies within several jurisdictions: Lower Merion Township, Haverford Township, Montgomery County, and Delaware County, Pennsylvania.
 Wynnewood is one of the communities referred to as being on the Philadelphia main line.
 In this area, main line means that it is one of the affluent western suburbs of Philadelphia built along the Pennsylvania Railroad.
 The affluent mainline society is the backdrop for the 1940 Cary Grant and Kathryn Hepburn romantic comedy, The Philadelphia Story.
 Because most residents in the Wynnewood area work in Philadelphia, the rail line is now used for commuter train service.

-Wynnewood, Philadelphia Details
+Wynnewood, Pennsylvania Details

 This area was part of the land given to William Penn in 1681 by King Charles II.
 It was mostly settled by Welsh Quakers and was a colonial farming community.
 In 1691, Wynnewood was named after Dr. Thomas Wynne, physician to William Penn and first Pennsylvania General Assembly Speaker.
 The Philadelphia Railroad was actually first established in the area in 1834.
 However, during the Civil War, many northerners became wealthy from manufacturing supplies needed for the war.
 After the war, the Industrial Revolution arrived and more private wealth was created.
 At the same time, the railroad decided to straighten the path of the railroad tracks and provide more commuter service.
 So the railroad bought up farms and sold large parcels to developers and wealthy business men.
 This period between 1865 and 1905 became the United States’ Gilded Age.
 Wealthy Philadelphia residents bought large parcels of land and built summer country estates with large houses and landscaped gardens.
 One of these is the Maybrook Mansion, built by liquor baron, Henry Gibson.